ManojGopale/BlueDucky/README.md

 Forked from [https://github.com/pentestfunctions/BlueDucky](https://github.com/pentestfunctions/BlueDucky) and modified for my own usecases.

+Additional uses cases for remote access of phone via Bluetooth vulnerability
+1. Access personal email client on phone, and forward specific emails to yourself.
+2. Accessing phone contacts on phone and call anyone.
+3. Access messenger app on phone and send messages.
+4. Access google maps.

 Follow instructions.txt to install
 1. Kali linux in VMware
 2. BlueDucky on Kali linux to run the bluetooth vulnerability.